-“Write unit tests for this file” is the laziest test-gen prompt and it shows: you get 5 happy-path assertions, no error branches, and mocks for everything that should not be mocked.
+“Write unit tests for this file” is the laziest test-gen prompt, and it shows: you get five happy-path assertions, no error branches, and mocks for everything that should not be mocked.
 A good unit-test prompt names the boundaries (null / empty / max / negative), forbids over-mocking, and demands at least one regression test that locks behaviour, not just shape.

 Who this is for

-Developers shipping under deadline who need real coverage on new modules, tech leads enforcing test discipline, devs adding tests retroactively to legacy code, indie devs running Claude Code in agentic mode.
+Developers shipping under deadline who need real coverage on new modules, tech leads enforcing test discipline, engineers backfilling tests on legacy code, and indie devs running Claude Code or Cursor in agentic mode.
+In the June 2026 coding evals from independent reviewers, Claude Code scored highest for test generation, with Cursor the strongest AI-native IDE pick — but both still default to over-mocking, which is exactly what these prompts correct.

 When not to use these prompts

-Don’t use these for code you don’t plan to maintain (throwaway scripts) — the test burden outweighs the value.
-Also don’t use AI to write tests for code you don’t yet understand; you’ll cement bugs as “intended behaviour”.
+Don’t write tests for code you don’t plan to maintain (throwaway scripts) — the upkeep outweighs the value.
+And don’t ask AI to test code you don’t yet understand; you will cement existing bugs as “intended behaviour” the moment the test goes green.

 Every unit-test generation prompt should carry six elements:

-- Role: who the AI plays (release captain / QA lead / SRE / staff engineer).
+- Role: who the AI plays (senior test engineer / QA lead / staff engineer).

-- Constraints: what AI MUST NOT do (don’t auto-fix, don’t silently rewrite, don’t guess versions).
+- Constraints: what AI MUST NOT do (don’t over-mock, don’t invent inputs, don’t write the implementation).

 Best for